Donate

 Orsod Malik

 Orsod Malik is the Stuart Hall Foundation’s Executive Director.
-He is a UK-based Sudani curator, writer, producer and digital strategist.
-Orsod’s curatorial approach focuses on identifying cultural and political entanglements in archival materials to explore possible shared histories.
-He is particularly interested in developing pedagogical tools and techniques to make transnational anticolonial histories, concepts and critiques accessible to a general public.
-Orsod is the Curator and Digital Strategist at the International Curators Forum (ICF).
-He has curated exhibitions at Black Cultural Archives and Institute of International Visual Arts (iniva).
-He was also the 2021 Archivist-in-Resident at the Library of Africa and the African Diaspora (LOATAD) based in Accra, Ghana.
+He is a UK-based Sudani curator, cultural producer and digital strategist.
+Orsod’s research-based curatorial practice focuses on identifying cultural and political entanglements in archival materials to explore possible shared histories.
+He has played a leading role in the development of the Foundation’s programmes and communications strategies since 2020, while also holding the position of Curator and Digital Strategist at the International Curators Forum (ICF) from 2021-2024.